Karbo123/segmentator/README.md

 # A simple cpp lib for 3d unsupervised segmentation

-It implements both pointcloud segmentation (using graph) and mesh segmentation, and provides a simple pytorch-binding interface to operate functions.
+It provides **point cloud segmentation** (using graph) and **mesh segmentation** by offering a simple pytorch binding.

-Codes are adapted from: https://github.com/ScanNet/ScanNet/tree/master/Segmentator

-> This algorithm has equivariance only for those sharp objects, but do not have equivariance for those smooth objects.
+> Our code is written based on this great work: [Segmentator](https://github.com/ScanNet/ScanNet/tree/master/Segmentator)

-Build example:
+Build Example:
 ```bash
 cd csrc && mkdir build && cd build